Skade73/Pi-Zero-workshop/README.md

 # Raspberry Pi Zero Workshop
 Description:
-This module is the complete module of Pi Zero workshop
+This module is the complete module of Pi Zero workshop!